b1ue64/Mobile-Privacy-Tips/README.md

   Take back your Privacy
 </h1>

 ⚠️ **Disclaimer:** This will not give you 100% anonymity.
-Your ISP can still see you your data packages <br/> if you want 100% anonymity use a VPN or The Tor relay.<br/>
-This guide will only help with the tracking that you leave on websites.<br/>
+Your ISP can still see you your data <br/> if you want 100% anonymity use a VPN or Tor.
+This guide will only help with website trackers.<br/>
-Sorry iOS I can't help you.
+Sorry iOS I can't help you

 --------------
 ## Tips for people